-$$= start\text{-IP-VP} \\ \text{IP-VP-CP}{that} \\ \text{VP-CP}{that}\text{-IP} \\ \text{CP}{that}\text{-IP-VP} \\ \text{IP-VP-} end$$ grams in children's acquisitional intake, which come from every instance of a wh-dependency that the modeled learner perceives.
+The learning strategy implemented in the model tracks the frequencies of these syntactic trigrams in children's acquisitional intake, which come from every instance of a wh-dependency that the modeled learner perceives.
 The learner later uses these frequencies to calculate probabilities for all syntactic trigrams comprising a wh-dependency.
 This allows the modeled learner to generate the probability of any wh-dependency because any wh-dependency can be broken into a subset of these same syntactic trigrams.
-For example, the wh-dependency in $What \ did \ the \ penguin \ eat \ t{what}$ ? can be characterized as in (13), and its probability generated from some of the same syntactic trigrams observed in (12).
+For example, the wh-dependency in What did the penguin eat t{what} ? can be characterized as in (13), and its probability generated from some of the same syntactic trigrams observed in (12).